 About me

 I’ve worked across Australia with both men and women, across many cultures, and with young and old — from 2 to 94.
-Through my experience, I’ve come to see and cherish that little inner children we carry, as well as respect and honour the adult selves we’ve fought hard to become.
+Through my experience, I’ve come to see and cherish that little inner child we carry, as well as respect and honour the adult selves we’ve fought hard to become.

 - Registration with the Australian Health